Opportunities Don’t Last.

-Wayne was setting the bar again, and this time, I was paying attention.
+In addition, Wayne was setting the bar again, and this time, I was paying attention.

 The Parttime Purchase; Fulltime Exit Strategy

-In 2002 we started to purchase investment real estate, but it was not a plan.
+In 2002 we started to purchase investment real estate, but it was not an exit plan.
 My wife and I bought a vacation property, which included a vacation rental component.
-We bought a vacation property in the Canadian Rocky Mountains.
+We purchased a vacation property in the Canadian Rocky Mountains.

 The Awakening Read

 Having a backdoor to your home is another way out and a safe escape route, both important.

 Your Backdoor; Gives You a Different View of the World and a Reality Check

-Don’t give your day job; use your current employee career to build a robust financial foundation; your lenders will look kindly to you securing investment real estate mortgages.
+Don’t give up your day job; use your current employee career to build a robust financial foundation; your lenders will look kindly to you securing investment real estate mortgages.

 Remember to learn from Wayne and know that no matter how much you think you are valued, you are still an employee; the employer’s door will hit you in the rear end at some point.

-Put yourself in the Skates of Wayne Gretzky and ask:
+Put yourself in the Skates of Wayne Gretzky and ask, “The Great One Question”:

-What is your backdoor plan; your exit strategy?
+What is your exit strategy?